Spotify's new tie-up to allow listeners play music, podcasts from Facebook app

 Spotify’s paid subscribers would be able to access full playback without advertisements without leaving the Facebook app.

-Apple (AAPL.O) last week said it will launch podcast subscriptions, which will let users pay to unlock new content and additional benefits like ad-free listening, intensifying competition with Spotify. read more
+Apple last week said it will launch podcast subscriptions, which will let users pay to unlock new content and additional benefits like ad-free listening, intensifying competition with Spotify.

 Apple has said its App Store helped Spotify to benefit from hundreds of millions of app downloads to become Europe’s largest music streaming service.